General Strike Planned In Protest Of President Trump’s Policies

 “Calling for a general strike now bears no relation to what mass strikes have meant in the past,”Alex Gourevitch writes in The Jacobin.
 “The flight from reality shows up in activists’ blasé attitude to history and their very distant relationship to the working class.”

-Anti-labor violence and potential crackdowns by law enforcement is one concern for Gourevitch, if a general strike were to gain momentum.
+Anti-labor violence and potential crackdowns by law enforcement would be one concern for Gourevitch if a general strike were to gain momentum.

 “The United States has the most violent labor history of any major industrial country.
 General and other large-scale strikes in the US have nearly always been met with major repression, from police, National Guard, even federal troops.”